Am I a teacher leader?

 So, my question for you is, are you a teacher leader?
 If you’re still relatively new, store these questions in a mental file to revisit later and just focus on steering your own ship through the stormy seas.
 However, if you’re an experienced, masterful, and passionate teacher, please reflect.
 We need teachers like you to leverage your impact for the greater good!

 - Do I positively contribute to my school culture and climate?

 - Do I seek unique ways to share my knowledge and expertise with others?

 - Am I an active participate in local, state, and/or nation-wide educational organizations?

 - Do I work with administrative leaders to improve school practices?

 - Do I lead after-school activities for students?

-- Am I a life-long learner who strives to both implement and promote best practices for ALL children?
+- Am I a life-long learner who implements and promotes best practices for ALL children?

-- Do I keep abreast with educational policies and advocate for students and the profession as a whole?
+- Do I keep abreast with educational policies and advocate for students and the profession?

 - Do I seek funding for materials or special projects via grant writing?